cdrasmussen/cli-template/README.md

 ## To Developers

   I wrote this to help developers, especially those new to Clojure.
-  To share your thoughts, email me at rasmussen.cd@gmail.com with cli-template in the subject.
+  To share your thoughts, email me at rasmussen.cd@gmail.com with "cli-template" in the subject.

 ## License